RAF Moreton Valence

-Royal Air Force Moreton Valence or more simply RAF Moreton Valence is a former Royal Air Force installation located 9 km southwest of Gloucester, Gloucestershire and 24 km northwest of Cirencester, Gloucestershire, England.
+Royal Air Force Moreton Valence or more simply RAF Moreton Valence is a former Royal Air Force station located 9 km southwest of Gloucester, Gloucestershire and 24 km northwest of Cirencester, Gloucestershire, England.

 History

 RAF Moreton Valence opened in 1939 and was closed in 1962.
 The airfield was situated between the A38 and B4008 roads east of the village of Moreton Valence, and was also known as Haresfield airfield.
-During World War Two, it had three concrete runways and associated aircraft hangars including A1, blister, B1 and B2 types.
+During the Second World War, it had three concrete runways and associated aircraft hangars including A1, blister, B1 and B2 types.
 It was a satellite of RAF Staverton and was used by an Advanced Flying Unit of Royal Air Force Flying Training Command.
-During World War Two, it also hosted secret tests of the Armstrong Whitworth Albemarle bomber.
+During the Second World War, it also hosted secret tests of the Armstrong Whitworth Albemarle bomber.

 Beginning in October 1943, it was also used by Gloster aircraft for testing Meteor jet aircraft.
 Moreton Valence's runway had been extended to 6,000 feet to allow testing of the Meteor.
-Peter Cadbury flew as a test pilot for Glosters during World War II, and fondly remembered his first flight in a jet, at Moreton Valence.
+Peter Cadbury flew as a test pilot for Glosters during the Second World War, and fondly remembered his first flight in a jet, at Moreton Valence.
 There were no two-seat versions, so his first solo in a Meteor would also be his first flight in one: